-University policy requires building evacuation by occupants during fire alarms.
+University policy requires building evacuation by occupants during fire alarms, unless you are located in a building with a Fire Safety Director.
+In these buildings, follow the evacuation announcements provided.
 To help reinforce this requirement, Public Safety and Fire Safety partner with the Office of Residential Life to ensure that all building residents are properly trained in building evacuation procedures during scheduled fire drills.